ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 ============================================

 You can create your inventory file in one of many formats, depending on the inventory plugins you have.
-The most common formats are INI and YAML (as they are built in), which is what we will mostly discuss in this introduction, but there many more formats and sources are possible.
+The most common formats are INI and YAML (as they are built-in), which is what we will mostly discuss in this introduction, but there are many more formats and sources that are possible.

 A basic INI ``/etc/ansible/hosts`` might look like this: